Biography

 This page previously had a much longer piece about my life in science.
-I feel bad just throwing it away so here it is.
+It was way long, unnecessarily so, but this is my website and I feel bad just throwing it away so here it is.
+You don’t have to read it.

 My Life in Science: